amirhossein-gorzin/amirhossein-gorzin/README.md

 - 🎓 &nbsp; Student of Computer Sience In Ferdowsi University of Mashhad
 - 💼 &nbsp; Working as a Frontend Developer
-- ✍️ &nbsp; In my free time, I solve problems on GeeksforGeeks and read tech articles
+- ✍️ &nbsp; In my free time, I read tech articles

 <h4>Socials :</h5>